isaacHagoel/MemoryLLM/setup.md

 ```

 **Model Comparison:**
-- **mplus**: MPlus-8B pretrained version with latest features (may continue Q&A patterns)
+- **mplus**: MPlus-8B pretrained version with latest features (⚠️ WARNING: Has severe generation instability issues - produces gibberish with longer responses)
-- **chat**: MemoryLLM-8B-Chat purpose-built for conversations with proper chat stopping
+- **chat**: MemoryLLM-8B-Chat purpose-built for conversations with proper chat stopping (🟢 RECOMMENDED for most use cases)

 8. Test the setup:
    ```bash